uaarg/pigeon/station/README.md

 Multi-Operator
 --------------
 * Work has been started on multi-operator support.
 This means running multiple pigeon instances (usually on different computers) and having data be shared between them.
-* Right now, it's basically a feature-sync mechanism.
+* Right now, features and images are synced.
 Any features created or changed by one Pigeon are sent to other instances connected to the ivybus.
+New images found by one Pigeon instance are also sent to others (put into their monitoring folder).
 * To use, configure the "Pigeon Network" setting so that the two Pigeons can talk (the default should work if they are on the same computer).
-Then, just start making and changing features.
+Then, just start making and changing features or adding images to the monitored folder of one Pigeon.
+* Not yet supported:
+    * Syncing of feature icons (and therefore exports that rely on these are broken)
+    * Catching up instances that were started late: they'll miss out on image and features that have already been synced.
+Make another change to a feature to sync it.